-The sensor housing is filled with dry nitrogen gas and protects the electronics and mechanics inside.
+The sensor housing is filled with helium and protects the electronics and mechanics inside.

 If a measuring tube fails (e.g. due to process characteristics like corrosive or abrasive fluids), the fluid will initially be contained by the sensor housing.